-Disciplinary hearings are held in intake, if the prisoner is housed in general population.
 Any prisoner scheduled to appear before a disciplinary tribunal will be notified of the date and time in writing.
-It is the prisoner's responsibility to show up at the appointed time for the hearing.
-Prisoners will not be called to the hearing.
-If the prisoner is absent from their hearing a "not guilty" plea will be entered on their behalf and the hearing will proceed without them.
+It is the prisoner's responsibility to be ready for their hearing.
+If the prisoner refuses to attend their hearing a "not guilty" plea will be entered on their behalf and the hearing will proceed without them.

-Prisoners should consult Policy and Procedure 809.04 Disciplinary Committee Hearing Officer and Basic Operation if they have any questions about phases of a disciplinary hearing.
+Prisoners should consult DOC P&P 809.04 if they have any questions about disciplinary hearings.